Health Benefits Of Bioactive Compounds In Mango

 Dietary Fiber

 Mango flesh contains both soluble and insoluble dietary fibers.
 Soluble fibers can decrease blood cholesterol levels.
 It can also help regulate blood sugar.
-On the other hand, insoluble fibers help with digestion and prevent constipation.
+Insoluble fibers help with digestion and prevent constipation.

 Phytosterols

 Mangoes contain β-sitosterol, which is a phytosterol compound.
 It is also structurally similar to cholesterol.
-It can inhibit dietary cholesterol absorption in the intestine. β-sitosterol also helps decrease blood cholesterol levels, reducing cardiovascular disease risk.
+It can inhibit dietary cholesterol absorption in the intestine. β-sitosterol also helps to decrease blood cholesterol levels, reducing risk of cardiovascular disease.

 Triterpenes and Terpenoids: A Bioactive Compound in Mango

 Mango leaves and bark are rich in triterpenes and terpenoids.
 These compounds have potential anti-inflammatory, antimicrobial, and anticancer activities.
-For instance, lupeol, a triterpene found in mango, has been shown to inhibit the growth of cancer cells and induce apoptosis.
+For instance, lupeol, a triterpene found in mango, has been shown to inhibit the growth of cancer cells and induce apoptosis in cancer cells.
 Terpenoids also contribute to mango’s aromatic properties.

 Ellagic Acid

-Ellagic acid is a potent antioxidant.
-You can find Ellagic acid in the peels and seed kernels of mango.
+Ellagic acid is a potent antioxidant, found in the peels and seed kernels of mango.
 It helps to protect DNA from oxidative damage.
-Ellagic acid can also reduce inflammation and inhibit the growth of colon and breast cancer cells.
+Ellagic acid can also reduce inflammation, and helps to inhibit the growth of colon and breast cancer cells.

 Glycosides: A Bioactive Compound in Mango

 Glycosides are bioactive compounds found in mango leaves.
-They have the potential to regulate blood sugar levels, and scientists are researching them as a potential compound for managing diabetes.
+They have the potential to regulate blood sugar levels, and scientists are researching them as a potential compound to assist in managing diabetes.

 Alkaloids: A Bioactive Compound in Mango

-Alkaloids are present in mangoes’ leaves and barks.
+Alkaloids are present in mangoes’ leaves and its tree bark.
 They have anti-inflammatory, analgesic, and hypotensive effects.
-Some alkaloids also exhibit antimicrobial activity, making them useful in traditional medicine for treating infections.
+Some alkaloids also exhibit antimicrobial activity, and as such have been useful in traditional medicine for treating infections.

 Conclusion

-Mangoes are essential to global commerce, mainly due to their taste and nutritional value.
+Mangoes are essential to global commerce due to their taste and nutritional value.
 The bioactive compounds in mango provide significant health benefits.
 As consumers become more health-conscious, the demand for functional foods like mangoes is expected to rise.